 YES!
 Transport between the airport and the hotel will be provided.
 Our staff will wait for you at the airport.
 We will inform you about the details shortly before your arrival to Prishtina

-Ideally, you can plan your arrival on morning, 10th of July .
+Ideally, you can plan your arrival on morning, 10th of July for KSA2018 Part I and 1st of August for KSA2018 Part II .
 Then, you will have enough time to settle at the hotel and to have the chance to meet with other participants and to visit the city.
-Departure day is 20th of July.
+Departure day is 20th of July for KSA2018 Part I and for the enrolled students in KSA2018 Part II, departure day is 11th of August.
 You will be issued with a Welcome Pack before departure to Kosovo which will give you vital information on your time in Kosovo.
 We will also send out full arrival instructions so that you can book your flights, arrange for your visa(if needed) and pack the right clothing.

-For those of you staying in the hotel, you can check-in on Sunday, July 10 between 6am and noon.
+For those of you staying in the hotel, you can check-in on July 10 between 6am and noon for enrolled students in KSA Part I, and on August 1 between 6 am and noon for enrolled students in KSA Part II.
 You can do a regular check-in with the reception staff.

 You don’t necessarily have to bring a laptop.
 It is not a requirement of the Summer Academy.
 However, during the lectures you are strongly recommended to take notes, considering the quality of lectures and speakers.